oreplay/oreplay-backend/README.md

 ## List of used [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

+Errors and success responses will be handled with standard HTTP status codes.

-Error codes are handled with php exceptions.
+Error codes are handled in code throwing PHP exceptions.
 There are many exceptions for all common errors described below.
 Some examples are `BadRequestException` (400), `NotFoundException` (404), `ForbiddenException` (403),
 `InternalErrorException` (500), `NotImplementedException` (501), and some other exceptions with custom behaviors like `SilentException` (do not add exception to logs), `ValidationException`